Classification of high-dimensional data with spiked covariance matrix structure: Methodology

-Finally we emphasize that the theoretical results of \cite{rotation} are presented only in the context where $\Sigma$ is known as the main objective of \cite{rotation} is in delineating different approaches for sparsifying $\beta$ and they thus explicitly chose not to address the important issue of how the estimation error for $\mathcal{U}_{\mathrm{rot},m}$ impacts the classification accuracy.
+We will use this pre-processing step in some of our numerical experiments in Section \ref{Numerical}.
+Nevertheless we emphasize that the theoretical results of \cite{rotation} assume $\Sigma$ is known as they are mainly concerned with the analysis of different approaches for sparsifying $\beta$, i.e., they explicitly chose not to address the important issue of how the estimation error for $\hat{\mathcal{U}}_{\mathrm{rot},m}$ impacts the classification accuracy.